imyuru/imyuru/README.md

 💬 Feel free to ask me anything; I'm here to help.

-📫 How to reach me: Send me an email at eduardo.mendozayrm@gmail.com.

 ⚡ Fun fact: Over 70% of web pages have SQL injection vulnerabilities.

 # 📗 Languages